react-navigation/react-navigation.github.io/versioned_docs/version-4.x/stack-navigator.md

 - `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
 - `defaultNavigationOptions` - Default navigation options to use for screens
 - `paths` - A mapping of overrides for the paths set in the route configs
+- `detachInactiveScreens` - Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
+Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+Defaults to `true` on Android and `false` on iOS.

 Visual options: